Reward Teaching for Federated Multi-armed Bandits: Introduction

 Federated multi-armed bandits (FMAB) \cite{zhu2020federated,shi2021federated,reddy2022almost,huang2021federated,dubey2020differentially,li2021asynchronous} is a recently proposed framework that introduces the core principles of federated learning (FL) \cite{mcmahan2017communication,zhang2021fedpd} into multi-armed bandits (MAB) \cite{lattimore2020bandit,tekin2015distributed, liu2010distributed}.
 In particular, FMAB often considers a system of one global server and multiple \emph{heterogeneous} local clients with the goal of having the clients converge to the \emph{global} optimality.
 Since proposed by \cite{shi2021federated,zhu2020federated}, FMAB has found applications in cognitive radio, recommender systems, and beyond.

 One practical difficulty of realizing FMAB is that the existing designs have to implement new protocols for both the server and clients \cite{shi2021federated,reddy2022almost,li2022privacy}.
 Specifically, the server and clients must strictly follow the design collaboratively.
 In real-world applications, it is relatively easy to update the server's protocols for FMAB.
-However, given the typically large number of clients, it is often not realistic to assume that all of their protocols can be updated, as it would result in a significant infrastructure cost.
-For example, in cognitive radio systems (which is a common motivating application for FMAB), mobile devices (i.e., clients) are often configured to optimize their individual communication qualities following their built-in protocols.
-It is hard and expensive to modify all of these devices to follow the FMAB design, especially since such updates are typically needed for both software and hardware.
+However, given the typically large number of clients, it is often not realistic to assume that all of their protocols can be updated due to infrastructure cost and complicated agent behaviors.